haiduc32/haiduc32.github.com/azureboot.md

 - Visual Studio 2013 or 2015
 - Azure SDK

-Also download the [Azure Service Bus Explorer](https://code.msdn.microsoft.com/windowsapps/Service-Bus-Explorer-f2abca5a) and extract it to a handy folder.
+Also download the [Azure Service Bus Explorer](https://code.msdn.microsoft.com/windowsapps/Service-Bus-Explorer-f2abca5a) and extract it into a handy folder.

 Next: keep focused on the hands-on.